-We start 2016 with some of our key themes still dominant in the fund.
-Most notably these include Vietnam, smart textiles, and financialisation.
+We start 2016 with our key themes still dominating the fund.
+Most notably these include Vietnam, leisure and tourism, financialisation and sensors.
 We have some relatively new themes in the fund which we hope will build and become major new themes over time.
-These include intelligent / electric vehicles and more recently, within our broader local brands theme, we have been investing Chinese sportswear centric companies in response to the government's stated policy of creating a domestic sports industry.
+These include intelligent/electric vehicles, where we now have a 12% weighting, and ecommerce.

 Importantly, during the recent market weakness we have witnessed how strong themes can hold up and generate very good returns.
-For example Under Armour's much better than expected numbers in late January included sales growth of 22%.
-In turn, Eclat Textile, our Taiwan based supplier to Under Armour rose 3.4% during January in local currency terms, significantly outperforming the MXAPJ index.
+For example the intelligent/electric car companies all generated very strong relative returns in January, despite the index fall.